PriyanujBoruah/Sudoku-Solver/README.md

 The included `generate_sudoku()` function creates a single base puzzle and shuffles its rows.
 This is a placeholder and does *not* produce a wide variety of Sudoku puzzles.
 For meaningful performance testing and to challenge the solver effectively, it's **crucial** to implement a more robust Sudoku generation algorithm that creates diverse and distinct puzzles, preferably with varying difficulty levels.

+## Performance Analysis

+The code generates and solves a large number of Sudoku puzzles (default 1,000,000 directly in terminal; 10,000 in streamlit).
+The average solving time provides a good measure of the algorithm's efficiency.
+The results will be affected by:

+* **Puzzle Difficulty Distribution:**  A robust generator should produce puzzles of varying difficulty.
+* **Hardware:** Your computer's processing power (CPU, RAM) directly affects the solution time.
+* **Algorithm Optimizations:** Any changes to the backtracking algorithm will impact performance.

 ## Example Input (Web App)

 ```